 " Prema Kurien

-of the project is to understand how differences in political structures, policies regarding immigrant integration and religion, as well as migration patterns, shape the political incorporation of religious minorities in Canada and the U.S. The project
+feedback.
+The goal of the project is to understand how differences in political structures, policies regarding immigrant integration and religion, as well as migration patterns, shape the political incorporation of religious minorities in Canada and the

-focuses specifically on two South Asian groups, Hindus and Sikhs, which manifest very different patterns of mobilization.
+U.S. The project focuses specifically on two South Asian groups, Hindus and Sikhs, which manifest very different patterns of mobilization.
 Professor Kurien has conducted research on Sikh and Hindu political activism in the U.S. for several years.
-She plans to conduct
+She

 October 10, 2012 - "Silence Isn’t Golden: Learning to Become Active Allies in the Face of Oppression